 Other Traditional Irish Recipes

-What better way to celebrate St. Patrick’s Day than with traditional Irish entree recipes.
+What better way to celebrate St. Patrick’s Day than with true st. patrick’s day recipes?
 In addition to this awesome dish, you should try:

 - Beer Battered Fish Chips and Mushy Peas – Beer Battered Fish and Chips with Mushy Peas is a favorite Irish pub meal.
 Add homemade tartar sauce, and you have a true winner!
 Traditionally, either cod or haddock is the fish of choice.
 However, any large flaked white fish will work.

 I hope you liked the recipe for the Dublin Coddle as much as I do.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if youโd like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Recipe